lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

     At each step of the loop, the edges are slightly displaced, and the simulation runs for 1000.
-Then the variable 'var' is iterated by the 'next var', and the simulation 'jumps' back to the beginning of the loop.
-It will be repeated 50 times, for a total elongation equal to 2 x 0.1 x 50 = 10 Angstroms.
+Then the variable *var* is iterated by the *next var*, and the simulation *jumps* back to the beginning of the loop.
+It will be repeated 50 times, for a total elongation equal to :math:`2 \times 0.1 \times 50 = 10` Angstroms.
 Increase the number of iteration for larger deformation.

     You should observe the CNT being progressively elongated